 Reduction of opening hours at the current library site would reduce the running costs of the library in terms of required staffing and utility charges, although the savings for the latter would be relatively small.
 The library would continue to provide the core library services, but for less time.
 The impact for residents would largely be in relation to restrictions of access to the library at a time convenient to the resident and the length of time the service would be available to them.
-Groups meeting in the library, e.g. Reading Group, may have to change the day or time of their meeting.
+Groups meeting in the library, e.g. Parent & Toddler Group, may have to change the day or time of their meeting.
 Schools would receive less outreach time from library staff and opportunity for class visits to the library would be reduced.
 New opening hours could also have a negative impact on pupils seeking homework support after school.

 There is potential for a negative impact on community cohesion as the library is a place for socialising, meeting friends and keeping up to date with local news and information.
 A reduction of opening hours would mean less opportunity for this kind of interaction within the community, with a potentially negative impact on families, elderly residents, residents with a disability and those who feel isolated.
+We are not aware of any other community facilities in the area.
 Consultation with residents over new opening hours would ensure that the library service meets the needs of the community as far as it possibly can.
 There would be no impact specific to gender, belief, race or sexual orientation.

 Closure of the library would have a much greater impact on residents.
-The next nearest libraries (Yarm and Thornaby (Westbury Street)) are a distance of 0.9 miles and 4.1 miles away.
-The hill down into Yarm could create difficulties for those with mobility issues to access Yarm Library.
-There is a good bus route connecting Egglescliffe to Yarm, however, a bus journey to Thornaby Library (Westbury Street) would involve changes buses.
-Those facing financial constraints may find it difficult to afford travel expenses.
-This could affect unemployed residents requiring free Internet access at the library for job seeking purposes, similarly, those residents requiring Internet access that they can't afford at home.
-It should also be noted that Thornaby Library (Westbury Street) is itself under consideration for relocation and/or a reduction of hours, therefore, residents travelling from Egglescliffe to Thornaby Library could face further restrictions in terms of that's library's opening hours and location.
+The next nearest libraries (Thornaby Central and Stockton Central) are a distance of 1.8 miles and 1.7 miles away, creating difficulties for those with mobility issues to access a library building.
+There is a good bus route connecting Thornaby to surrounding areas, including Stockton and Thornaby Town Centres.
+However, those facing financial constraints may find it difficult to afford travel expenses.
+This could affect unemployed residents requiring free Internet access at the library for job seeking purposes, similarly, those residents requiring Internet access that they can't afford at home, including children who require IT facilities to complete their homework.

-Local schools who regularly use Egglescliffe Library would only be able to make class visits to a neighbouring library if they were prepared to travel and outreach activity into schools would be reduced.
+Local schools would only be able to make class visits to a library if they were prepared to travel and outreach activity into schools would be reduced.
 Mobile Library provision could support the link between public library service and schools, providing there is adequate access for the vehicle.
-Pupils seeking homework support, free Internet access and printing facilities would need to travel to Yarm library for the nearest provision.
+Pupils seeking homework support, free Internet access and printing facilities would need to travel to either Thornaby Central or Stockton Central libraries for the nearest provision.
 The importance of reading for pleasure in a child's development and education has been well documented.
 The removal of a free local library service, where reading for both pleasure and learning is supported and encouraged, could have a detrimental affect on the younger members of this community.